 QROPS and annuities

 Annuities are tied to interest rates based on gilt or treasury yields.
-This mean that the purchaser of the annuity is separated from the direction of the fund itself.
+This means that the purchaser of the annuity is separated from the direction of the fund itself.
 The situation is compounded by the fact that gilt yields have been very low in recent years.
-This unfortunately means that distributions from an annuity are unlikely to keep up with inflation.
+This, unfortunately, means that distributions from an annuity are unlikely to keep up with inflation.